Here you find guidance, methods and tools to measure antibiotic consumption in humans, focusing on healthcare and community settings.

 Point prevalence studies

 Point prevalence studies are a way to collect data at a specific point or period of time.
 The point of time can be a single day or continuously during a period of time.
-The European Center for Disease prevention and Control (ECDC) provides protocols and materials for point prevalence surveys on antibiotic use in European countries, that can be used as a starting point when developing protocols for other settings (see resource table below).
+The Global PPS project provides protocols and materials for point prevalence surveys on antibiotic use globally, that can be used either directly or as a starting point when developing own protocols (see resource table below).

 Antibiotic consumption in the community